kadahlin/Skryfall/README.md

 )
 ```

-Older skryfall versions are available in github packages
+Older skryfall versions are available in github packages, gradle integration
+of the bazel module is a WIP.